-The objective of this program is to develop and enhance fundamental understanding in the chemical sciences that contributes to the overall goal of developing new sources of energy and improving processes for using existing energy resources in an efficient and environmentally sound manner.
-Disciplinary areas where experimental and theoretical/computational basic research are supported include atomic, molecular, and optical sciences; physical, inorganic, and organic chemistry; chemical physics; photochemistry; radiation chemistry; analytical chemistry; separations science; actinide chemistry; and chemical engineering sciences.
+The objective of this set of programs is to develop and enhance fundamental understanding in the chemical sciences that contributes to the overall goal of optimizing and controlling molecular transformations.
+Emphasis is placed on basic discovery in the chemical sciences, and on the scientific underpinning of new sources of energy and improved processes for using existing energy resources.
+Disciplinary areas where experimental and theoretical/computational basic research are supported include atomic, molecular, and optical sciences; chemical physics; photochemistry; radiation chemistry; analytical chemistry; separations science; actinide chemistry; and catalysis sciences.